orangedaisy/bshowco/_posts/2018-06-03-multiple-layouts-made-easy-with-css-grid.md

 source order.
 This is all fine and dandy, but how do we handle the case where multiple users or organizations want their own layout flavor?

-At Intelliquip, we tackled this problem with a `data-layout` attribute on the parent grid element, and a simple user account setting to change it.
+At FPX, we tackled this problem with a `data-layout` attribute on the parent grid element, and a simple user account setting to change it.
 Here's an interactive example (best viewed [directly on CodePen](https://codepen.io/bobbyshowalter/pen/e645405042d329ebbf904ed286c661e8?editors=0100)):